Instagram's curated feeds

 I know that some/a lot of photographers don’t like Instagram, for varying reasons.
-They find the format constricting, the image quality poor, the whole thing not “serious” enough.
-Others love it, they like the way they can engage with people via their images, enjoy the feedback that it generates and maybe promote their business.
+They find the format constricting, the image quality poor, the whole thing not 'serious' enough.
+Others love it.
+They like the way they can engage with people via their images, they enjoy the feedback that it generates and they are able to promote their business.
 (I would put myself in the second category here.)

 So anyway, Instagram are making changes and people are grumpy.
 This is what they had to say about what they are up to on their blog dated 15 March 2015:

 "See The Moments You Care About First

 You may be surprised to learn that people miss on average 70 percent of their feeds.
 As Instagram has grown, it’s become harder to keep up with all the photos and videos people share.
 This means you often don’t see the posts you might care about the most.

 To improve your experience, your feed will soon be ordered to show the moments we believe you will care about the most.

 The order of photos and videos in your feed will be based on the likelihood you’ll be interested in the content, your relationship with the person posting and the timeliness of the post.
 As we begin, we’re focusing on optimizing the order — all the posts will still be there, just in a different order.